goravel/docs/the-basics/routing.md

 ## Cross-Origin Resource Sharing (CORS)

-Goravel has CORS enabled by default, the configuration can be modified in `config/cors.go`, the funciton is registered in `app/http/kernel.go` as global middleware.
+Goravel has CORS enabled by default, the configuration can be modified in `config/cors.go`.

 > For more information on CORS and CORS headers, please consult the [MDN web documentation on CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#The_HTTP_response_headers).